Ivyson/Test-2CG-Test/README.md

 # WebGL Cube Rotation

-This repository contains a WebGL implementation for rendering a rotating cube.
+This repository contains a WebGL implementation for rendering a rotating cube like polygon, or an incomplete cube that has two sides.
 The code demonstrates key concepts in WebGL programming, including shader compilation, matrix transformations, and animation techniques.

 ## Getting Started